Optimizing rapid rate filter performance for turbidity (particle) removal provides better public health protection for consumers.

 We also award bronze, silver, gold, and platinum certificates to systems the first time they meet the turbidity goals for 3, 5, 10, and 15 consecutive years, respectively.
-This year, two systems earned a gold award, two earned silver awards, and two earned a bronze award.
+This year, one system earned a gold award and four systems earned a bronze award.

 Congratulations to the treatment plant operators, utility managers, and decision makers for making this happen!